Proudly published by Oxford University Press, a department of Oxford University.

-Visit the Editor’s Choice page on the Journal’s website to view a selection of recent exciting articles freely available to the public.
-Also free to read online is our special issue, Speciation Continuum, describing cutting-edge research presented at the 2013 AGA Symposium.
+Visit the Editor's Choice page on the Journal's website to view a selection of recent exciting articles freely available to the public.
+Also free to read online are our special issues, describing cutting-edge research presented at the AGA President's Symposia.

-To become a member of the AGA and subscribe to a full year of the Journal, click here:
+To become a member of the AGA and subscribe to the Journal, click here:

 The Editorial Board announces a new article category, Genome Resources, for manuscripts that describe genome assembly resources of practical value to the broader scientific community